tshort/mdpad/yaml_usage.md

   - *selectvalue* - This subscriber allows one to set the default for the select choices or options.

-All of the apps [here](http://distributionhandbook.com/calculators/) use dform with Bootstrap 3 with both vertical and horizontal form arrangements.
+Many of the apps [here](http://distributionhandbook.com/calculators/) use dform with Bootstrap 3 with both vertical and horizontal form arrangements.